pyrmont/articles.inqk.net/src/_posts/2023-07-12-how-to-install-void.md

 The live image contains two partitions: a boot partition and the root partition.
 The bad news is that the root partition is only 2GB.
 The good news is that we can resize it from within Void.[^size] Normally, it's not advisable to resize a partition while you're using it, but since the root partition comes at the 'end' of the partition table, we can safely extend it into the remaining space without any issues.

-We'll resize with sdisk so let's start it up.
+We'll resize with sfdisk so let's start it up.
 We need to pass `--force` so that we can change a partition that's in use:

 ```console
 # sfdisk -N 2 /dev/mmcblk0 --force